sartak/sartak.org/writing/learning-to-build-abstractions-in-quartz-composer.md

 Success!

-If you wanted to, you could use an `Input Splitter` to avoid duplicating the `Radius` and `Count` properties.
+If you wanted to, you could use an `Input Splitter` to avoid duplicating the `Radius` and `Count` properties and make it even easier to add buttons.

 I wonder if there's an automatic way to specify the `Count` and `Index` properties.
 Is there a way to count or enumerate the number of connections from an outlet?
 Quartz Composer provides a *lot* of patches so I would not be surprised if it did.